-Studies have demonstrated a 25% reduction in the risk of distant cancer recurrence and death in patients who receive adjuvant hormonal therapy for progesterone or estrogen receptor positive primary breast cancer tumors.
-This facility-level measure, originally endorsed in 2007, calculates the percentage of breast cancer patients with a primary tumor that is progesterone or estrogen receptor positive who receive hormone therapy within 1 year of diagnosis.
+Studies have demonstrated a 25 percent reduction in the risk of distant cancer recurrence and death in patients who receive adjuvant hormonal therapy for progesterone or estrogen receptor positive primary breast cancer tumors.
+This facility-level measure, originally endorsed in 2007, calculates the percentage of breast cancer patients with a primary tumor that is progesterone or estrogen receptor positive who receive hormone therapy within one year of diagnosis.
 The Committee agreed that based on the performance and disparities data provided by the developer, a gap in care continues to exist in the administration of adjuvant hormonal therapy for breast cancer patients.
-However, the Committee noted that the performance data provided was from Commission on Cancer (CoC) accredited centers only, therefore, the gaps in care and disparities may be larger if the measure were implemented in non-CoC-accredited centers.
+However, the Committee noted that the performance data provided was from Commission on Cancer (CoC) accredited centers only; therefore, the gaps in care and disparities may be larger if the measure were implemented in non-CoC-accredited centers.
 The developer provided percent agreement results for 2 of the data elements included in the numerator.
 Validity testing of all the critical data elements (including kappa scores, sensitivity, or specificity statistics) was not provided.
 The Committee noted that the measure specifications for this measure are not consistently implemented due to various patient factors such as the physician recommending hormone therapy, the patient obtaining a prescription, declining hormone therapy, and then ultimately starting hormone therapy.
-Due to the known inconsistencies in implementation, the Committee re-voted on reliability and validity but did not reach consensus on these criteria.

 After the comment period, the Committee reconsidered this measure.
-The Committee noted that additional data element testing needed to satisfy concerns discussed during the in-person meeting was not provided by the developer.
-However, the developer submitted recent performance results from the Rapid Quality Reporting System (RQRS) during the Comment period.
-The additional data demonstrated gaps in performance continue to still exist with the rlowest performance seen in Hispanics.
-Considering the additional information provided, the Committee agreed this measure continues to be an important indicator of cancer care.
+The Committee noted that the developer did not provide additional data element testing needed to satisfy concerns discussed during the in-person meeting.
+However, the developer submitted recent performance results from the Rapid Quality Reporting System (RQRS) during the comment period.
+The additional data demonstrated that gaps in performance continue to exist with the lowest performance seen in Hispanics.
+Considering the additional information provided, the Committee agreed that this measure continues to be an important indicator of cancer care.
 On re-vote, the Committee recommended the measure for endorsement.

 0559 Combination chemotherapy is recommended or administered within 4 months (120 days) of diagnosis for women under 70 with AJCC T1cN0M0, or Stage IB - III hormone receptor negative breast cancer.
-(Commission on Cancer, American College of Surgeons): Consensus Not Reached Recommended
+(Commission on Cancer, American College of Surgeons): Endorsed

-Description: Percentage of female patients, age >18 at diagnosis, who have their first diagnosis of breast cancer (epithelial malignancy), at AJCC stage T1cN0M0 (tumor greater than 1 cm), or Stage IB -III, whose primary tumor is progesterone and estrogen receptor negative recommended for multiagent chemotherapy (recommended or administered) within 4 months (120 days) of diagnosis.; Measure Type: Process; Level of Analysis: Facility; Setting of Care: Hospital/Acute Care Facility; Data Source: Paper Medical Records, Electronic Clinical Data: Registry
+Description: Percentage of female patients, age >18 at diagnosis, who have their first diagnosis of breast cancer (epithelial malignancy), at AJCC stage T1cN0M0 (tumor greater than 1 cm), or Stage IB -III, whose primary tumor is progesterone and estrogen receptor negative recommended for multiagent chemotherapy (recommended or administered) within 4 months (120 days) of diagnosis; Measure Type: Process; Level of Analysis: Facility; Setting of Care: Hospital/Acute Care Facility; Data Source: Paper Medical Records, Electronic Clinical Data: Registry

-Studies have demonstrated approximately a 33% reduction in the risk of distant cancer recurrence and death in patients who receive combination chemotherapy for progesterone and estrogen receptor negative breast cancer.
+Studies have demonstrated approximately a 33 percent reduction in the risk of distant cancer recurrence and death in patients who receive combination chemotherapy for progesterone and estrogen receptor negative breast cancer.
 This facility-level measure, originally endorsed in 2007, calculates the percentage of breast cancer patients with a primary tumor that is progesterone or estrogen receptor negative who receive combination chemotherapy within 4 months (120 days) of diagnosis.
 The Committee agreed that based on the performance and disparities data provided by the developer, a gap in care continues to exist in the administration of combination chemotherapy for breast cancer patients.
-The developer provided percent agreement results for 2 of the data elements included in the numerator.
+The developer provided percent agreement results for two of the data elements included in the numerator.
 Validity testing of all the critical data elements (including kappa scores, sensitivity, or specificity statistics) was not provided.
 The Committee noted the same concerns about reliability and validity that were expressed while discussing #0220, and therefore, agreed to carry forward the votes for reliability and validity.
-The Committee did not reach consensus on the scientific acceptability criterion of the measure.